samuelmtz2000/beIntentionalApp/NEXT_FEATURES.md

 10. create table configurations to be hable to filter and group habits
 11. Production hardening for the first release (stability, performance, error handling, analytics, QA checklist, and release notes).

+Sprint 2

+1. Change exp and coin configuration instead of configuring a specific xp and coines gained by good habit, make parameters: level of will needed, time consumed in habit, etc. do a creative process and psicological effects to configure this.
+Same with bad habits to determine the price and life lost.
+2. Prepare app to work with login using google and storing data separated for each user/player.
+3. Prepare for multiplayer gaming
+4. Create an avatar/mascot and iterations of how good habits make good things to the avatar (weapons health cleaning) and how bad habits do the contrary

 > Note: This document is a living list; we’ll refine scope and ordering as we move forward.